kushagra-a-singh/Traffic-Management-System/README.md

 # Traffic-Management-System
------ Smart Traffic Management System -----
+----- Smart Traffic Management System -----\n
-Managing the record of Vehicles
+Managing the record of Vehicles\n
 Managing the record of Challans
 Search the record of Vehicles
 Display information of Traffic in Control Booths